Bawali Raj: Temple establishment

+In 1843, Babu Uday Narayan Mondal, established the present day ShyamRai temple in the Kalighat Temple square.
+In 1858 a Dal Mancha was installed by Madan Gopal Koley, also a relative of the family, for the ShyamRai temple.

 Chetla branch

 It appears that in the late 18th century, a branch of the family moved upwards to the Chetla area, on the banks of Adi Ganga, in the Southern parts of Calcutta on the invitation of the Governor General Robert Clive himself.
 Babu Ramnath Mondal, the eldest son of Haradhan Mondal built the Radhakanta Temple which was also of Nabaratna style by the side of Adi Ganga in the modern day Chetla in Tollygunge area of Calcutta.
 It is 110 feet in height and the construction work began in 1796, was completed in 1807, and the temple was opened 1809.
 This temple also had a nat mandir.
 It is said that this temple was the inspiration for the Dakshineswar Kali Temple built by Rani Rashmoni of the Janbazar Raj family.
 They also had matrimonial relationships with Rani Rashmoni's family, as they belonged to the same caste, the Mahishyas.
+One of the last Zamindars, Babu Bijoy Kishore Mandal, was descended maternally from the Janbazar Raj, as well as married to another member of the same family but of a different branch.
 Apart from the temples at Bawali and the Radhakanta Jiu temple, this branch of the family also built many other temples as well such as a part of the Kalighat Kali Temple built by Babu Uday Narayan Mandal and the Boro Rashbari and the Choto Rasbari on the banks of River Adi Ganga by Babus Monimohan and Pyarilal Mandal.